What is a spread — how does it influence trading?

 • The spread is the transaction cost that allows the broker to execute a trade on a trader’s behalf.

-In derivative trading, such as spread betting or CFDs, the spread plays a key role as it is the difference between the ask (buy) and bid (sell) price of an asset, where the ask (buy) price will always be higher than the bid (sell) price.
+In derivative trading, such as CFD trading or spread betting, the spread plays a key role as it is the difference between an asset’s ask (buy) and bid (sell) prices.
+The ask (buy) price will always be higher than the bid (sell) price.

-This is prevalent whether you’re trading forex, indices, or commodities.
+This is common whether you’re trading forex, indices, commodities, or stocks.

 It’s also known as the bid-ask spread.

-The spread can either be tight or wide.
-One way to define if a spread is tight or wide will depend on an asset’s trading volume.
+The spread can be either tight or wide.
+One way to define it is based on an asset’s trading volume and liquidity levels.

-Trading volume is just one of the factors which could influence the spread; we’ll take a look at some more factors in the next section.
+Trading volume is just one of the factors which could influence the spread; we’ll take a look at some additional factors in the next section.

-The spread isn’t necessarily just for the difference between the bid and ask price; it can also refer to a strategy used in options trading.
-This is where an individual might buy and sell a number of options containing different prices and expiration dates.
+The spread isn’t necessarily just the difference between the bid and ask price; it can also refer to a strategy used in options trading.
+In this strategy, an individual might buy and sell multiple options contracts on the same underlying asset, but with different prices, expiration dates, or both.

 How does the spread work in trading?